Back

 A pedestrian market street in the Hongdae district in Seoul

-market or not, Hongdae is a very nice neighbourhood to visit or stay
+Market or not, Hongdae is a very nice neighbourhood to visit or stay

 The last one on this list, the Hongdae flea market, is only open on Saturdays from March to November.